-CCR material will be uniformly spread in approximately 6- to 8- inch horizontal lifts (nominal loose thickness) and compacted to achieve a minimum 92% of its maximum dry density as determined by ASTM D698.
-Proper placement of CCR includes stabilization of wet materials by mixing with dry materials or by drying, no downhill pushing and/or compaction of CCR, and benching lifts of CCR material when placing against existing CCR slopes.
+- ii.
+CCR material other than Sluiced Gypsum will be placed in accordance with the procedures and requirements below: - a) CCR material will be uniformly spread in approximately 6 to 8 inch horizontal lifts (nominal loose thickness) and compacted to achieve a minimum 92% of its maximum dry density as determined by ASTM D698.
+Density tests shall be performed on representative compacted CCR material at a minimum frequency of 1 test per 5,000 cubic yard of in-place CCR.
+Lifts shall begin at the bottom of the cell with CCR materials abutting the perimeter berm and continue uniformly across the entire cell. - b) Wet CCR materials will be stabilized by mixing with dry materials or by other drying methods. - c) CCR materials shall not be placed by downhill pushing and/or compaction of CCR. - d) Each lift of CCR shall be benched when placing against existing CCR slopes.